jboss-fuse/quickstarts-ops/README.md

 # JBoss Fuse Quickstarts for Ops

-A collection of sample configurations and scripts to showcase some of the typical JBoss Fuse configuration in Enterprise enviroments.
+A collection of sample configurations and scripts to showcase some of the typical JBoss Fuse configuration in Enterprise environments.

 The example will verge mainly on the Operational aspects of JBoss Fuse, while [Quickstarts](https://github.com/jboss-fuse/fuse/tree/master/quickstarts) focus on the development aspects.